garvkhullar1121/SPOTIFY/README.md

 ### Contact

 ## Features
-Responsive design
+Responsive design,
-Navigation bar with links to Home, Search, and Your Library Playlist view with album artwork and song details Styled music player with controls
+Navigation bar with links to Home, Search, and Your Library, Playlist view with album artwork and song details, Styled music player with controls,
-Sections for Recently Played, Trending Now, and Featured Charts
+Sections for Recently Played, Trending Now, and Featured Charts.

 ## Tech-stack
 HTML for structuring the content